ferydjzz/say_number/README.md

 *note : I leave the 'and' because I don't really know where to put it, any suggestion or reference page would be great.

+with the latest version (1.0.0), you will be able to pass float number and get the point (koma) in word

+	SayNumber.say(1234.123) 		  # seribu dua ratus tiga puluh empat koma satu dua tiga

+	SayNumber.say(1234.123, :en)	  # one thousand two hundred thirty four point one two three

+if you want to get the exact value behind the float point, make sure you pass it as a string because Ruby will round it up automatically.

+see the spec for more example

 be careful with the number that you parse, ruby can't take a leading 0, in example if you pass